Schr\"{o}dinger from Wheeler-DeWitt: The Issues of Time and Inner Product in Canonical Quantum Gravity

 As mentioned above, the similarity between the reparametrized general relativity and the parametrized scalar field theory is eminent.
 Yet, general relativity has its own peculiarity i.e. the physical states are confined in the zero-energy subspace in the Hilbert space.
 This might have important consequences for some minisuperspace cosmological models since the normalizability of states can be problematic depending on the energy spectrum.
 Moreover, the interpretation of the wave-function as a probability distribution over the scale factor $a$ and the scalar field $\f$ calls for a careful evaluation of some of the results.
-For instance, most of the time a path integral over the scale factor $a$ is thought to describe a time evolution which is misleading as we have discussed here.
+For instance, most of the time a path integral over the field variables is thought to describe a time evolution which is misleading as we have discussed here.
 Besides the path integral measure is inherently related to the inner product in the Hilbert space and in particular it depends on the weight function possibly appearing in \eq{ip}.
-Obviously, there are still many issues to be addressed about the WDW quantization of gravity, nonetheless we believe the present formulation sheds light on some of the crucial problems.
+All of the states in the zero-energy subspace are physically acceptable and there is no apparent principle of selecting one in the theory, which shows the severeness of the "initial condition" problem in this context, similar to the cases discussed in \cite{ak1, ak2}.
+Obviously, there are still many issues to be addressed about the WDW quantization of gravity, nonetheless we believe the present formulation sheds some light on a few highly debated crucial problems.